hassonjosia/PORTO-TELCO-CHURN/README.md

+📝 Notebook Overview
+This notebook presents a complete supervised learning pipeline for predicting customer churn in a telecom company.
+It covers data preprocessing, feature engineering, and classification using models like Logistic Regression, Random Forest, KNN, Decision Tree, and XGBoost.

+The project is designed to identify potential churners so that the company can take preventive actions to improve customer retention.

+Highlights:

+  - Clean and structured pipeline for churn prediction

+  - Cross-validation and hyperparameter tuning

+  - Model evaluation with accuracy, precision, recall, F1-score, and ROC AUC

+  - Insight generation to support business decision-making

 This project is a machine learning pipeline for predicting customer churn in a fictional telecommunications.
 It includes end-to-end analysis: from data cleaning and feature engineering to model building and evaluation.

 🧠 Business Problem